 It’s important to learn how these different types of accounts work so you know how they can impact your credit.
 Here’s more to consider as you weigh revolving credit vs. installment credit:

 When you take on an installment loan, you’re usually agreeing to pay back a specific amount of money over a specific period of time.
 You’ll make consistent monthly payments based on the principal balance and loan interest rate.
-The principal balance is how much you borrowed.
-The amount you owe in interest will vary based on the type of loan and payback schedule.
-For example, many mortgages have 15 or 30 year terms.
+The principal balance is how much you originally borrowed.
+The amount you owe — in interest overall and each payment period — will vary based on the type of loan, payback schedule and interest rate.
+For example, many mortgages have 15- or 30-year terms.
 Car loans often have terms that range from two to seven years.

 The payment you make to the lender each month on an installment loan includes both interest and principal.
-And, unless the terms of the loan change, you’ll generally pay the same amount each month.
+Unless the terms of the loan change, you’ll generally pay the same amount each month.
 At the beginning of your payment schedule, more of your monthly payment will go toward interest.
-Over time, the amount of interest you pay decreases and more of your monthly payment goes toward the principal balance.
-You can see how this works with our mortgage loan calculator tool.
+Over time, the amount of interest you pay decreases.
+More of your monthly payment goes toward the principal balance.
+You can see how it works with this mortgage loan calculator tool.

 A revolving account like a credit card or home equity line of credit (HELOC) differs from an installment loan.
 A revolving account gives you access to an always available credit line, which determines how much you can charge to that account at any given time.
 How much you owe and whether you owe interest each month depends on how quickly you pay off what you’ve charged.

 You will be given a due date each month.
 If you’ve paid off your balance before the payment due date, you may not have to make a payment.
 If you do have a balance, this requires a minimum payment, though the minimum payment may be less than the full balance.